Skip to content

 Use Case Event sourcing, stream processing, ordered logs Work queues, competing consumers, slow task processing

-Spring for Kafka 4.0 has added first-class Share Consumer support, providing the familiar @KafkaListener programming model for these new share groups.
+Spring for Kafka 4.0 has added first-class Share Consumer support, providing the familiar @KafkaListener programming model for these share groups.

 Generate a Spring Boot 4 project via Spring Initializr with these dependencies: